-<Name>,<Source Number>,<Destination Number>
+<Name>, <Source Number>, <Destination Number>

 Reentry Names are unique among sources, destinations and reentries.
-The reentry must meet naming requirements for category/index type names.
+The reentry name must meet naming requirements for Source, Destination, and Reentry names.

 Source Number and Destination Number do not have to be the same per reentry.